joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/29/health/vinay-prasad-fda-resigns-loomer.html

 **What I'm hearing about the Cardinals' trade deadline with less than 48 hours to go**\
-`Steven Matz has thrived as a late-inning reliever for St. Louis, but opposing clubs eye him as a swingman option`\
+`Steven Matz has thrived as a late-inning reliever for St. Louis, but opposing clubs eye him as a swingman option.`\
 https://nytimes.com/athletic/6523845/2025/07/29/cardinals-mlb-trade-deadline-relievers/

 **Gently Apply**\